Ismael-Safadi/extract-chrome-passwords/README.md

 <br>
 just run it , then you will get zip file on you email contain [url,uesrname,passowrds]
 <br>
-make sure to install al librarys on script
+make sure to install all librarys on script
 <br>
-to convert thie script to exe
+to convert this script to exe
 <br>
-you sould save it as (.pyw)
+you should save it as (.pyw)
 <br>
 then install "pyinstaller"
 <br>